ryanbugden/Edit-Font-Dimensions/README.md

 ## Instructions:
 * Install extension once.
 * Click toolbar icon.
-* Move vertical metrics.
-Should update on mouse-up.
+* Move vertical metrics. (temporarily selectable as guidelines)
 * Exit tool and continue on with your life.

 <br />